kubernetes/website/content/en/docs/setup/best-practices/certificates.md

 ## Configure certificates manually

 If you don't want kubeadm to generate the required certificates, you can create them using a single root CA or by providing all certificates.
-See [Certificates](/docs/tasks/administer-cluster/certificates/) for details on creating your own certificate authority and certificates and [Certificate Management with kubeadm](/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/) for more on managing certificates.
+See [Certificates](/docs/tasks/administer-cluster/certificates/) for details on creating your own certificate authority.
+See [Certificate Management with kubeadm](/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/) for more on managing certificates.

 ### Single root CA